-Various conservation efforts help keep Japan’s national parks beautiful and biodiverse.
-Learn about how the government and local communities collaborate to preserve these precious natural habitats.
+Conservation and nature restoration initiatives help keep Japan’s national parks beautiful and biodiverse.
+Learn how the Ministry of the Environment and local communities collaborate to preserve these precious natural habitats.

 - Cooperating with local governments and volunteers to organize clean ups.

 - Designating "restricted use" areas through limited entry, etc.

 - Working with local residents to conserve wildlife, clear invasive species, and clean areas that are difficult to access.

 - Restricting entry of vehicles at designated locations.

 - Establishing and maintaining facilities that make the parks safe for visitors to use while preserving the integrity of the environment.

 - Raising awareness about nature and conservation through field activities, workshops, and other programs.